jacksonlester/av-map-data/README.md

 ## Review Process

-After you submit a pull request:
+After you submit:
-1. Automated tests will run to validate your data format
+1. We'll check the data format (automated tests help catch issues)
-2. A maintainer will review and test your changes
+2. Review and test your changes
-3. If approved, your PR will be merged to `staging`
+3. Merge to `staging` for testing
-4. Changes will be promoted to production after internal testing
+4. Promote to production once verified

 ## For Maintainers Only